jerrykrinock/CocoaPrivilegedHelper/ReadMe.txt

 by Jerry Krinock
 -----------------------

-This project provides a framework ?? for doing tasks in Cocoa with a privilege escalation, in OS X without using deprecated methods like AuthorizationExecuteWithPrivileges.
-It is the successor to CPHsInCocoa.
+This project provides a library for doing tasks in Cocoa with privilege escalation.
+It is the successor to my old AuthorizedTasksInCocoa project.
+It has been updated by following the PrivilegedHelperExample published by Steve Streeting (see 'Credits', below).
 The difference is that the it does not call AuthorizationExecuteWithPrivileges which was deprecated and replaced with SMJobBless in Mac OS X 10.6.
 This project requires Mac OS X 10.6 or later.

-If your project requires Mac OS X 10.7 or later, do not use this project.
+If you do not need to support Mac OS X 10.6, do not use this project.
 There is an even better method, which uses XPC.

 How to use the example
 ----------------------

 Unfortunately because of the code signing, you can't just compile and run this, you need to make a few changes:

 1. Make sure you have a code signing certificate
 2. Edit CocoaPrivilegedHelperCommon.h and change kSigningCertCommonName to the